 This medicine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away buprenorphine and naloxone is against the law.

-Before taking this medicine, drink a glass of water to moisten your mouth.
+Use dry hands when handling the tablet or film.
+Drink a glass of water to moisten your mouth.
 Place the sublingual tablet or sublingual film under the tongue and allow it to dissolve.
-Do not chew the tablet or film, and do not swallow it whole.
+Place the buccal film in your mouth against the inside of your cheek and allow it to dissolve.
+Do not chew or cut a tablet or film, and do not swallow it whole.

 If you switch between medicines containing buprenorphine, you may not use the same dose for each one.
 Follow all directions carefully.

 Do not stop using buprenorphine and naloxone suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.

 You will need frequent blood tests to check your liver function.

 Wear a medical alert tag or carry an ID card stating that you take buprenorphine and naloxone.
 Any medical care provider who treats you should know that you are being treated for narcotic addiction.
 Make sure your family members know you are using this medicine in case they need to speak for you during an emergency.

 Never crush or break a buprenorphine and naloxone pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
 This practice has resulted in death with the misuse of buprenorphine and naloxone and similar prescription drugs.